CosmWasm/cosmwasm/README.md

 **Building contracts:**

 - [cosmwasm-template](https://github.com/CosmWasm/cosmwasm-template) - A
-  starter-pack to get you quickly building your custom contract compatible with the cosmwasm system.
+  starter pack to get you quickly building your custom contract compatible with the cosmwasm system.
 - [cosmwasm-plus](https://github.com/CosmWasm/cosmwasm-plus) - Some sample
   contracts for use and inspiration.
 These provide usable primitives and